sheriecarter/public-library-app/1_users_and_auth.md

 <!--</html>-->
 ```

 Nice work!
-We're finished with Auth!
+We're finished with Authentication!

 Now delete this app and do it again!!!
-Once you've completed this auth another time, you can move on to any bonuses you're interested in below.
+Once you've completed the app to this level another time, you can move on to any bonuses you're interested in below.

-### Bonus
+## Bonus

 1. On the profile page, display when the user created their account.
 To format the date, use Ruby's built in time formatter, [strftime](http://ruby-doc.org/core-2.2.0/Time.html#method-i-strftime).